alumik/alumik.github.io/source/_posts/2020/使用-pandas-和-Matplotlib-绘制-CDF-图.md

 ### bins

-- int or sequence, default 10.
+- `int` or `Sequence`, default `10`.
 - Number of histogram bins to be used.
-If an integer is given, bins + 1 bin edges are calculated and returned.
-If bins is a sequence, gives bin edges, including left edge of first bin and right edge of last bin.
-In this case, bins is returned unmodified.
+If an integer is given, `bins + 1` bin edges are calculated and returned.
+If `bins` is a sequence, gives bin edges, including left edge of first bin and right edge of last bin.
+In this case, `bins` is returned unmodified.

 ### density

-- bool, default None.
+- `bool`, default `None`.
-- If True, the first element of the return tuple will be the counts normalized to form a probability density, i.e., the area (or integral) under the histogram will sum to 1.
+- If `True`, the first element of the return tuple will be the counts normalized to form a probability density, i.e., the area (or integral) under the histogram will sum to `1`.
 This is achieved by dividing the count by the number of observations times the bin width and not dividing by the total number of observations.
-If stacked is also True, the sum of the histograms is normalized to 1.
+If `stacked` is also `True`, the sum of the histograms is normalized to `1`.

 ### cumulative

-- bool, default False.
+- `bool`, default `False`.
-- If True, then a histogram is computed where each bin gives the counts in that bin plus all bins for smaller values.
-The last bin gives the total number of datapoints.
-If normed or density is also True then the histogram is normalized such that the last bin equals 1.
-If cumulative evaluates to less than 0 (e.g., -1), the direction of accumulation is reversed.
-In this case, if normed and/or density is also True, then the histogram is normalized such that the first bin equals 1.
+- If `True`, then a histogram is computed where each bin gives the counts in that bin plus all bins for smaller values.
+The last bin gives the total number of data points.
+If `normed` or `density` is also `True` then the histogram is normalized such that the last bin equals `1`.
+If cumulative evaluates to less than `0` (e.g., `-1`), the direction of accumulation is reversed.
+In this case, if `normed` and/or `density` is also `True`, then the histogram is normalized such that the first bin equals `1`.

 ### histtype

-- {'bar', 'barstacked', 'step', 'stepfilled'}, default 'bar'.
+- `'bar', 'barstacked', 'step', 'stepfilled'`, default `'bar'`.
 - The type of histogram to draw:
-    - 'bar' is a traditional bar-type histogram.
-If multiple data are given the bars are arranged side by side.
+    - `'bar'` is a traditional bar-type histogram.
+If multiple data are given, the bars are arranged side by side.
-    - 'barstacked' is a bar-type histogram where multiple data are stacked on top of each other.
+    - `'barstacked'` is a bar-type histogram where multiple data are stacked on top of each other.
-    - 'step' generates a lineplot that is by default unfilled.
+    - `'step'` generates a lineplot that is by default unfilled.
-    - 'stepfilled' generates a lineplot that is by default filled.
+    - '`stepfilled'` generates a lineplot that is by default filled.

 ## 完整代码